Hadar933/hadar933/README.md

   <b>Welcome to my GitHub :smile:</b>
 </p>

-- :mortar_board: Recently earned my Master of Science degree, where I specialized in inverse dynamics — an approach to robot control leveraging deep time series analysis.
+- 🎓 I recently earned my Master of Science degree, specializing in inverse dynamics for robot control using deep time series analysis.
 I was part of the [Micro-Flight Lab](https://www.beatus-lab.org/) research group, where we built a flapping-wing system inspired by biological flight mechanisms.
-- :bar_chart: Currently, I work as a machine learning researcher at @[Urecsys](https://www.urecsys.com/), primarily focusing on time series research of air pollution.
+- 📊 Currently, I work as a Machine Learning Team Lead & Researcher at [Urecsys](https://www.urecsys.com/), focusing on developing scalable indoor air quality models and time series research on air pollution.
-- 🖋️ I also write on [Medium](https://medium.com/@hadarsharvit), If you're interested in ML concepts, with mathematical deep-dives and practical implementations — you should check it out.
+- 🖋️ I also write on [Medium](https://medium.com/@hadarsharvit).
+If you're interested in ML concepts with mathematical deep dives and practical implementations, you should check it out.